 This is specific information your solar installation company will be happy to provide you with.
 This information is determined by the location of your home, and the direction of your roofing that is viable for solar.
 This is also dependent on how much energy you use in your home.
 This is one reason why energy efficiency is crucial: the less energy used, the more benefits you will reap from the energy your solar system will produce.

-For example: A 6 kW system in Austin, TX on a 30° roof with a direction of 180° (azimuth) will produce a conservative average of approximately 5,450 kWh per year.
+For example: A 6 kW system in Austin, TX on a 30° roof with a direction of 180° (azimuth) will produce a conservative average of approximately 8,700 kWh per year.
 An average single family home in Austin uses 10,740 kWh per year, so this 6 kW system will produce about half of the energy that is being used in an average home.
 Austin Energy will credit you based on the Value of Solar (VoS) rate.
-If the VoS rate is $0.09 per kWh, you would receive bill credits throughout the year totaling about $490.
+If the VoS rate is $0.09 per kWh, you would receive bill credits throughout the year totaling about $783, and the payback would be about 11 years and 10 months.
 These credits roll over from year to year, as long as you are an Austin Energy customer.
 Your solar installation company should provide you with a report in advance that denotes a conservative approximation of how much your solar system will produce for you on a monthly basis, with respect to your monthly bills and usage.

 What about financing a solar system?